Albuterol Inhaler Shortage: Could It Affect You?

 What Does The Albuterol Shortage Mean for Asthma Sufferers?

 Because of this shortage, you may experience a delay in getting your albuterol prescription.
 In some cases, it could take up to a week for the pharmacy to replenish its supply.
 If you suffer from severe asthma, you may have to rely on other medications to manage your symptoms.
 The allergists at NY Allergy & Sinus Centers are available to help you during this time of need.
 We offer a variety of treatment options to manage your asthma.
-Call us or visit us online at www.NYAllergy.com and make an in-office or telemedicine appointment to fine-tune your asthma and allergies.
+Call us or visit us online and make an in-office or telemedicine appointment to fine-tune your asthma and allergies.
 Allergy testing will help identify your triggers and help us better manage your allergies and asthma symptoms.

 It’s also important to control allergies that could trigger asthma.
 If possible, avoid dust, animal dander, pollen, mold, and tobacco smoke which are major irritants and triggers of asthma symptoms.
 Continue your allergy treatment as directed by our allergists.